panzi/rust-vpk/README.md

       don't, but I don't have a game that uses VPK v2 and embeds any data in the `_dir.vpk` file (outside the data directly inlined in the index) to verify.
 Don't know how I would find that out.
-* [ ] Read and evaluate signature from VPK v2 files?
+* [ ] Read and evaluate signatures from VPK v2 files?
 Algorithm used is unknown.
       Don't know how I would find that out.

 GPLv3 License